jlengstorf/lengstorf.com/content/blog/2015-12-27_commonplace-book.md

 discussion_link:

 ---
-I started reading [_Where Good Ideas Come From_](http://amzn.to/1QOSd4A) by Steven Johnson last week.
+Not too long ago, I read [_Where Good Ideas Come From_](http://amzn.to/1QOSd4A) by Steven Johnson.
+In it, Johnson talks about Charles Darwin's process that led to the theory of natural selection.

-In it, Johnson talks about Charles Darwin, and the process by which the theory of natural selection came about.
-There was no Aha Moment; no flash of sudden insight; no wise old man with the final piece to the puzzle[^malthus] — Darwin's idea formed slowly, over the course of years.
+The story is interesting in how utterly uninteresting it is.

-[^malthus]:
+There was no Aha Moment.
+No flash of sudden insight.
+No wise old man with the final piece to the puzzle, or a cruel twist of fate that brought new perspective.

-    Though there was almost a wise old man with the final piece of the puzzle: Darwin read an essay by Malthus, after which he wrote, "Here, then, I had at last got a theory by which to work."
-Except he'd already been talking about natural selection for about a year in his writing — he just hadn't realized it yet.
+Instead, Darwin's idea formed slowly, over the course of many years.

 Johnson calls this a "slow hunch", and attributes several great breakthroughs in history to it.
 His argument, really, is that very few ideas happen suddenly and without warning; rather, "they fade into view."